-It doesn’t matter if you are a high-income earner working as a crane operator, work in sales for oil free air compressors or working as a casual babysitter whilst at university; we all have to keep track of our expenses.
+It doesn’t matter if you are a high-income earner working as a crane operator, working in sales for oil-free air compressors or working as a casual babysitter whilst at university; we all have to keep track of our expenses.
 Fixed expenses are costs that occur every week, month, or year.
 This can include rent, internet bills, subscriptions and charity payments.
 These are easy to factor into your budget are they are set costs that do not change.
 Variable costs can be a little more difficult to account for, so it is important to leave some room in the budget for these expenses.

 Realise that each month can be different

 As mentioned previously, it is essential to understand that there are variable costs that you will encounter.
-These including expenses such as utilities, including electrical bills, water bills and gas bills.
+These include expenses such as utilities, including electricity bills, water bills and gas bills.
 Although these expenses can change slightly, predictions can still be made around how much they are expected to be.
 It is always better to overestimate than underestimate when it comes to paying bills that are variable in nature.

 Have an emergency fund